tekuma/curator-portal/README.md

 Instructions for deploying are given near the end of this document.
 Deployment corresponds to the tip of `master` branch.
-As such, development should occur on branches other `master`.
+As such, development should occur on branches other than `master`.
 The version number is kept in package.json.
 Currently, there is no practice of tagging commits because merges into `master` branch represent releases.

 ## Development